Here are the top Institutional holders of Clear Channel Outdoor Holdings Inc. (CCO) shares

-Clear Channel Outdoor Holdings Inc. (NYSE: CCO) is -67.67% lower on its value in year-to-date trading and has touched a low of $0.91 and a high of $4.10 in the current 52-week trading range.
+Clear Channel Outdoor Holdings Inc. (NYSE: CCO) is -69.18% lower on its value in year-to-date trading and has touched a low of $0.91 and a high of $4.10 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The CCO stock was last observed hovering at around $1.13 in the last trading session, with the day’s loss setting it -0.06% off its average median price target of $1.50 for the next 12 months.
-It is also 64.33% off the consensus price target high of $3.00 offered by 6 analysts, but current levels are 2.73% higher than the price target low of $1.10 for the same period.
+The CCO stock was last observed hovering at around $1.01 in the last trading session, with the day’s gains setting it 0.01%.

 Sponsored